 June 10, 2019 § Leave a comment

-I was born in Thailand. when I was young, my grandma like to take me to Wat Pho; the famous Thai temple that teach massage and also have massage service.
-My grandma had massage and she told me to sit and watch how they massage and when I go home I can work for her.
+I was born in Thailand. when I was young, my grandma likes to take me to Wat Pho; the famous Thai temple that teach massage and also have massage service.
+My grandma had a massage and she told me to sit and watch how they massage and when I go home I can work for her.

-I did not like it at the time because I was too young about 5 may be and my grandma was too big.
+I did not like it at the time because I was too young about 5 maybe and my grandma was too big (in my eyes).

 Every day I have to massage my grandma for many years.

 Now, I have to thanks her for that.

-So..I when am in US I went to massage school in Illinois 2012 “Clinical massage therapy”
+So..I when am in the US, I went to massage school in Illinois, graduated in 2012 “Clinical massage therapy”

 I want to share my knowledge of my Massage experience in Asian style and western combination included my Buddhist study.
-Let’s say that I will share anything I know and may be benefit to you.
+Let’s say that, I will share anything I know that maybe benefit to you.